babyfish-ct/kimmer/doc/kimmer-sql/pagination.md

 ## 2. Automatic optimization for count-query

-In order to make the performance of count query as high as possiblem, kimmer-sql can remove unnecessary table joins of top-level query of count-query.
+In order to make the performance of count query as high as possible, kimmer-sql can remove unnecessary table joins of top-level query of count-query.

 There are two types of table joins that will not be removed